ClassBotRobot/ClassBotWebsite/README.md

 * Fork the repository to your own profile, edit the code there.

 * When you are done with a feature open a pull request.

+# Content

+* keys/ - self signed SSL certificates for hosting on https
+* passport/
+* public/ - this directory contains static web assets used by your application
+* routes/ - API for accessing ClassBot data
+* views/
+* app.js - this file contains the code for the ClassBot app
+* README.md - this file
+* package-lock.json
+* package.json - this file contains various metadata relevant to your Node.js
+  application such as dependencies